ladisalves/joomla-headless-api/INSTALL.md

 composer install --no-dev --optimize-autoloader
 ```

-Copy `src/` (or the generated `vendor/` and API files) to a directory that is **outside** the Joomla core so upgrades do not overwrite it.
-Update `src/configuration.php` or `src/HeadlessApi/database.php` to reference your site's database credentials or existing `configuration.php`.
+Copy `src/hapi/` (or the generated `vendor/` and API files) to a directory that is **outside** the Joomla core so upgrades do not overwrite it.
+Update the copied `configuration.php` or `HeadlessApi/database.php` to reference your site's database credentials, or remove `configuration.php` to use the Joomla-wide `JConfig` class.

 ## 2. Podman / Docker